origami chameleon

 Step 5

 On each side, fold the bottom edge to meet the crease made in Steps 3 and 4.
-The crease should begin where the existing creases and edges intersect.
+The crease should begin where the existing crease and edge intersect.
 Then, unfold.

 Step 6